Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-11-28-Shellcode-With-The-Default-Linux-Toolchain.md

 Knowing and remembering all the things that could possibly be relative in shellcode is a significant difficulty in it's creation.
 That being said, we are not at the complaining step yet.
 So, lets continue with this example.

 Also, knowing that this is an extremely trivial example, further shows how non-portable and time consuming this variant of shellcode generation can be.
-Creating a corpus of configurable shellcode binaries such as in the `Metasploit Framework` was an enormous effort that has been crystallized in hacker history.
+Creating a corpus of configurable shellcode binaries such as in the `Metasploit Framework` was an enormous effort that it's developers should be commended for.

 We'll save off this `shellcode` file to test in a moment once we have generated some other examples.